7 Tips to Make Life Safer for Your Elderly Relatives

 Feeling safe in your own environment is vital for everyone.
 For many of us, home security is a top priority and for the elderly this is even more essential – especially when they are living by themselves.

-As relatives or friends, we strive to visit regularly or call to see how they are, but for a completely secure and safe environment there needs to be more than that, so we check out some tips to help make life safer and easier around the home for your elderly relatives.
+As relatives or friends, we strive to visit regularly or call to see how they are, but for a completely secure and safe environment more is needed.
+Here, we check out some tips to help make life safer and easier around the home for your elderly relatives.

 Security fencing is the best ‘first line of defence’ around the home.
 It is another top-of-the-list investment and is an effective way to keep intruders out.
-A sturdy fence is a good way of saying “this is my house, my property”, and will often put intruders off just by being present.
-Taller fences are ideal for high-threat neighbourhoods or homeowners wanting a stronger sense of security, working effectively to prevent even the most determined attempts over and through.
+A sturdy fence is a good way of saying “this is my house, my property,” and will often put intruders off just by being present.

 For elderly people who drive, staying safe coming in and out of their property is just as important as safety when they’re inside the home.
 Driveway gates add extra protection to the property and can be installed with remote access.